-- Australia: Joint Delegation Statement on Cooperation in the Civil Use of GPS in 2007 - Regular discussions about Australia's plans for SBAS development - U.S.-Australia Civil Space Dialogue just held on November 30 - Australia became a member of the ICG at the 13^{th} meeting - Canada: Civil GNSS meeting held in Ottawa November 2017 - Also included meeting on space weather - Next meeting is scheduled for February 2019 - Republic of Korea: 2nd bilateral Civil Space Dialogue held in Seoul - April 2016 - Discussion about Korea's development of their SBAS - Follow-on meeting to take place in 1st half of 2019
+- Canada: Civil GNSS meeting held in Washington, D.C. -March 21, 2019 - Australia: Joint Delegation Statement on Cooperation in the Civil Use of GPS in 2007 - Regular discussions about Australia's plans for SBAS - U.S.-Australia Civil Space Dialogue held on November 30, 2018 - Australia became a member of the ICG at the 13th meeting - Republic of Korea: 2nd bilateral Civil Space Dialogue held in Seoul - April 2016 - Discussion about Korea's development of their SBAS - Planning underway for discussions related to KPS in 2019 - Indonesia: 1st Civil Space Dialogue to occur April 4, 2019 in Washington, D.C.
+GNSS applications to be discussed